This article has been updated to indicate that the Italian MQ-9A Predator UAV crashed and was not shot down.

 The Twitter post stated that the drone was flying in support of “Operazione Mare Sicuro” (maritime surveillance of the waters off Libya).
 And that thr Libyan authorities were informed of its presence.
 Cause of the loss being investigated.

-As a Medium Altitude Long Endurance (MALE) RPV, it has a range of more than 1,800km and an endurance of up to 14 hours.
+As a Medium Altitude Long Endurance (MALE) RPV, the MQ-9A has a range of more than 1,800km and an endurance of up to 14 hours.

 The UAVs took part in the 2011 NATO-led intervention in Libya. supporting Operation Unified Protector, Mare Nostrum operation in the Mediterranean Sea from Djibouti, and have monitored the Somalian seas as part of its anti-piracy missions.

 Continued drone war in Libya